EthicalML/awesome-artificial-intelligence-guidelines/README.md

 ## Online Courses and Learning Resources

 * [Udacity's Secure & Private AI Course](https://www.udacity.com/course/secure-and-private-ai--ud185) - Free course by Udacity which introduces three cutting-edge technologies for privacy-preserving AI: Federated Learning, Differential Privacy, and Encrypted Computation.
-* [Data science ethics](https://www.coursera.org/learn/data-science-ethics) - Free course by Prof. Jagadish from the University of Michigan that covers data ownership, privacy and anonymity, data validity, and algorithmic fairness.
+* [Data science ethics](https://www.coursera.org/learn/data-science-ethics) - Free course by Prof. Jagadish from the University of Michigan (via Coursera) that covers data ownership, privacy and anonymity, data validity, and algorithmic fairness.
-* [Practical Data Ethics](https://ethics.fast.ai/) - Free course by fast.ai that covers disinformation, bias and fairness, foundations of ethics, privacy and surveillance, algorithmic colonialism
+* [Practical Data Ethics](https://ethics.fast.ai/) - Free course by Rachel Thomas from the University of San Francisco Data Institute (via fast.ai) that covers disinformation, bias and fairness, foundations of ethics, privacy and surveillance, algorithmic colonialism
+* [Bias and Discrimination in AI](https://www.edx.org/course/bias-and-discrimination-in-ai) - Free course by the University of Montreal and IVADO (via edX) about the discriminatory effects of algorithmic decision-making and responsible machine learning (institutional and technical strategies to identify and address bias).

 ## Research and Industry Newsletters